Configure alerts

 Everything except the metric is editable in place — adjust the threshold, flip the comparator, widen the window, change severity, or toggle it off without recreating it:

-shipeasy alert-rules update "Checkout errors spiking" \
+shipeasy ops alerts update "Checkout errors spiking" \

 --threshold 80 --window 2 --severity warn